nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomQueue/README.md

 	int Peek() – Returns the first element in the queue without removing it void Clear() – Delete all elements in the queue void ForEach(Action<int> action) – Goes through each of the elements in the queue

+### Implementation

+Create a new public class CustomQueue and add a private constant field named InitialCapacity and set the value to 4.
+This field is used to declare the initial capacity of the internal array.
+We already know that it's not a good practice to have magic numbers in your code, so we should add also FirstElementIndex and set its value to 0, which represents the index of the first element.
+Afterward, we are going to declare our internal array and a field for the count of elements in our collection.